NARLA

 Dr. Goutham Narla, M.D., Ph.D., Principal Investigator

-Goutham Narla, M.D., Ph.D., is the Division Chief of Genetic Medicine in the Department of Medicine at the University of Michigan.
+Goutham Narla, M.D., Ph.D., is the Principal Investigator of the lab as well as a Professor in the Department of Internal Medicine, Rogel Scholar, and Assistant Director of Training and Education in the Rogel Cancer Center at the University of Michigan.

 Dr. Goutham Narla earned his BS in Biology and Economics from Santa Clara University in California and his MD and Ph.D. from Mount Sinai School of Medicine in New York.
 He also completed his residency in Internal Medicine and fellowship in Medical Genetics at Mount Sinai.
 After finishing his fellowship, he moved to Ohio in 2012 to work at Case Western Reserve University (CWRU), where he later became an Associate Professor with tenure.
 In July 2018, he joined the faculty at Michigan Medicine to become the seventh Chief of the Division of Genetic Medicine since the division’s inception in 1977.